neilcitruslime/CitrusLimeRoadmap/README.md

 # Cloud POS

 The overhaul of Cloud POS business process and data access to .Net and EF is completed.

+##  New User Interface

 We wish to implement a new user interface and server side Api layer.
 We will first migrate the POS, and then migrate the back office platform.

 * Customer Benefits & New Functionality
     * The functionality in Cloud POS is already the best available to a retailer in a Cloud based POS worldwide.
 The user interface is competitive with other POS products, but we want to create a 'best in class' user experience compared to other web applications outside of the POS space.